developmentseed/eoapi-k8s/docs/autoscaling.md

    service/vector                                   ClusterIP      10.123.247.62    <none>         8080/TCP       87s
    ```

+---

+### Enable a Prometheus to Scrape Nginx

-5. Now we need to tell the nginx ingress controller that it should allow prometheus to scrape it.
+1. Now we need to tell the nginx ingress controller that it should allow prometheus to scrape it.
 This is a requirement to get our custom metrics.

-6. Get the values that `ingress-nginx` was deployed with so we can append our rules to them.
+2. Get the values that `ingress-nginx` was deployed with so we can append our rules to them.
 Oftentimes this resource is in `ingress-nginx` namespace

    ```bash
    # this assumes your release name is `ingress-nginx`, though you might've named it something else